smoort/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

 Shown below is the visualization of the first convolutional layer that activated for the 'Left Ahead' sign.
-In this layer, the network seems to be recogonize the object shape and color contrast of the round sign which is filled with blue.
+In this layer, the network seems to recogonize the object shape and color contrast (Round sign with blue fill).

 ![alt text][image14]
 ![alt text][image15]